Athalia Ponsell Lindsley

-Athalia Ponsell Lindsley (July 25, 1917 – January 23, 1974) was an American model, Broadway dancer, political activist and television personality on the show Winner Take All.
+Athalia Ponsell Lindsley (July 25, 1917 – January 23, 1974) was an American model, Broadway dancer, political activist, and television personality on the show Winner Take All.

-Lindsley was murdered by an unknown assailant on the front steps of her home in St. Augustine, Florida.
-Her murder remains unsolved.
+Lindsley was murdered on the front steps of her home in St. Augustine, Florida.
+Neighbor Alan Griffin Stanford Jr., with whom she had an ongoing feud at the time, was initially charged with her murder, but was ultimately acquitted after trial.
+Her murder remains officially unsolved.

 Early life

-Lindsley was born to a wealthy family in Toledo, Ohio and was raised on the Isle of Pines, an island possession of Cuba in the Caribbean Sea.
-She spent 20 years in New York as a model, chorus line dancer and hostess on Bud Collyer's television game show Winner Take All.
-She had dated Joseph P. Kennedy, Jr., elder brother of President John F. Kennedy.
+Lindsley was born to a wealthy family in Toledo, Ohio, and was raised on the Isle of Pines, an island possession of Cuba in the Caribbean Sea.
+She spent 20 years in New York as a model, chorus line dancer, and hostess on Bud Collyer's television game show Winner Take All.
+She had dated Joseph P. Kennedy Jr., elder brother of President John F. Kennedy.
 There were rumors of an engagement between them, but Kennedy died while on active duty during World War II.
 She made an unsuccessful bid for state senator and had plans to run for a seat on the St. Johns County, Florida Commission.

 She married a former mayor of St. Augustine, James "Jinx" Lindsley, a successful real estate agent, four months prior to her murder.
 Despite being newly married, they resided in different homes; she lived at 124 Marine Street on the Matanzas River, while he alternatively used the historic Lindsley House at 214 St. George Street and another on Lew Boulevard on Anastasia Island.